dwavesystems/dwave-ocean-sdk/docs/shared/workflow.rst

 original problem; for other problems, only optimal solutions are acceptable.
 The best solutions typically correspond to the *global minimum* energy in the solution space; see the figure above.

+There are many ways of mapping between a problem---chains of amino acids forming 3D structures of folded proteins, traffic in the streets of Beijing, circuits of binary gates---and an objective function to be solved (by sampling) with a
+|dwave_short| quantum computer, :term:`hybrid` solver, or locally on your CPU.
+The :ref:`qpu_index_examples_beginner` and :ref:`opt_index_examples_beginner`
+show some simple objective functions to help you begin.

+For more detailed information on objective functions, how |dwave_short| quantum computers minimize objective functions, see the :ref:`qpu_quantum_annealing_intro` section; for techniques for reformulating problems as objective functions, see the :ref:`qpu_reformulating` section.

+For code examples that formulate models for various problems, see `D-Wave's examples repo <https://github.com/dwave-examples>`_  and many example customer applications on the `D-Wave website <https://www.dwavesys.com/>`_.

+.. [#]
+    If you are solving your problem directly on a |dwave_short| quantum computer, the system is the qubits of a quantum processing unit (:term:`QPU`) and your objective function represents the states of the qubits as binary variables, and the physical biases and couplings applied to these qubits as, respectively, linear and quadratic coefficients.
+By formulating an objective function such that lowest energy states represent good solutions to your problem, you can solve your problem by minimizing the objective function.
+In the case of a |dwave_short| quantum computer, the QPU uses :term:`quantum annealing` to seek the minimum of the energy landscape for its qubits with the biases and couplings applied by your objective function.

+.. [#]
+    For hybrid solvers, some parts of the objective function are minimized using classical heuristics and some by the QPU.

 .. end_objective